Skip to content

 Jackson’s primary research is in Black Politics with a focus on racial threat and trauma, gender and sexuality, political behavior, and social movements.
 Jackson also holds affiliate positions in African American Studies, Women’s and Gender Studies, and LGBT Studies.
 They are a Senior Research Associate at The Campbell Public Affairs Institute at the Maxwell School at Syracuse University, as well.

-Jackson is the author of the forthcoming book BLACK WOMEN TAUGHT US (Random House Press, 2024).
-The book is an intellectual and political history of Black women’s activism, movement organizing, and philosophical work that explores how women from Harriet Jacobs to Audre Lorde to the members of the Combahee River Collective, among others, have for centuries taught us how to fight for justice and radically reimagine a more just world for us all.
+Jackson is the author of the book BLACK WOMEN TAUGHT US (Random House Press, 2024).
+The book is an intimate intellectual and political history of Black women’s activism, movement organizing, and philosophical work that explores how women from Harriet Jacobs to Audre Lorde to the members of the Combahee River Collective, among others, have for centuries taught us how to fight for justice and radically reimagine a more just world for us all.

 Home